 In a survey conducted by Gallup Poll of more than 2,000 adult Americans in 2013, it was revealed that 70% of adults believed college is very important, while 23% thought higher education is fairly important, and a mere 6% surmised it is not important at all.

-- 51% of US adults believe the importance of college education.
+- 51% of US adults believe in the importance of a college education.

-- Women are likely than men to understand the importance of a college education.
+- Women are more likely than men to understand the importance of a college education.

 - Republicans and young adults believe college is not that important.

 Understanding the Value of College Education

 There have been numerous types of research concluding that having a college diploma gives any graduate an edge on almost any measure–from lower unemployment rates to higher earnings.
 In essence, those who fail to get a college degree may find it challenging to succeed in the job market since they lack the necessary educational credentials.